MicrosoftDocs/customer-insights/topics/csv-drag-drop.md

 3. Select **+ Add signals**.
 4. Check **Import a CSV**.
 5. Select **Next** Button.
 6. The same form as in Option 1 above will appear.
-Please refer to Option 1 to fill out the form.
+Refer to Option 1 to fill out the form.
     ![CSV drag drop signals screenshot](media/add-signals-wizard-screenshot-annotated.png)